 Possibly one of the easiest ways to teach them about saving is to show them that they need to wait to be able to buy something.
 This can be a surprisingly hard thing for people to learn, regardless of how old they are, as having a delay in receiving a reward can be very frustrating.

-A good way to do this is to find something your child really wants – be that a new toy, an ice cream, or a film – that’s more expensive than their allowance.
+One way you could do this is to find something your child really wants – be that a new toy, an ice cream, or a film – that’s more expensive than their allowance.
 If they want a teddy, for example, that’s £5 and their weekly allowance is £1, then you can let them know they’ll be able to buy that teddy in 5 weeks.
-If you can, it may be worth going back to remind them of the toy they really want and give them an update of when they’ll be able to have it.

 It’s probably worth starting with something that doesn’t require a lot of waiting – say something they could buy next week – and then building on this.